DylanGeldenhuys/Landmark-detection-for-tsetse-fly-wings/README.md

 All other files/folders in the route directory are explained below for your convenience.

-analysis-resnet.ipynb - generates pot for errors and procrustes analyses analysis-segnet.ipynb - generates pot for errors and procrustes analyses landmarks_dataset.ipynb - classes for generating and loading the dataset landmarks_transforms.ipynb - trasnformations class applied during training model_specs.ipynb - a cript to generate the model specifications Models.ipynb - Model classes from Pytorch winglength_predictions.ipynb - this script generates a pot of the linear relationship between the predicted winglength and the measured one.
+analysis-resnet.ipynb - generates plot for errors and procrustes analyses analysis-segnet.ipynb - generates plot for errors and procrustes analyses landmarks_dataset.ipynb - classes for generating and loading the dataset landmarks_transforms.ipynb - transformations class applied during training model_specs.ipynb - a script to generate the model specifications Models.ipynb - Model classes from Pytorch winglength_predictions.ipynb - this script generates a plot of the linear relationship between the predicted winglength and the measured one.
 Baseline - this directory is for producing plots for a baseline model that uses the mean landmark positions on the training set for inference on the test set.

 Most importantly the final landmark dataset can be found in the data/final_clean.csv.
-This data contains all the landmarks, that have also been inspected after predictions where made to remove any errors.
+This data contains all the landmarks, that have also been inspected after predictions were made to remove any major errors, e,g flipped pages, missing data.

-All the data for this code may found in the data dyrad repository here https://datadryad.org/stash/dataset/doi:10.5061%2Fdryad.qz612jmh1
+All the data for this code may found in the data Dyrad repository here https://datadryad.org/stash/dataset/doi:10.5061%2Fdryad.qz612jmh1

 # How to
-1. First download all the data from the datadyrad
+1. First download all the data from the data Dyrad
-2. To repeat the above processes, start by getting the training scripts to run, be sure to change all file locations in the notebooks to the correct location on your machine.
+2. To repeat the above processes, start by getting the training scripts to run, and installing all the necessary requirements for each training script (or have a look at the requirements.txt).
+Be sure to change all file locations in the notebooks to the correct location on your machine.
 3. If you want to use the model we trained, you may use them in the notebooks within the two_tier_pipeline on Volume 20 and 21.
 4. If you only want to work on the final morphometric data you can simply download the morphometric_data.csv from the data dryad to obtain all landmark data associated biological measurements.

 ---
 # Data dryad repository: Tsetse fly wing landmark data for morphometrics (Vol 20,21):

 This data is intended to be used for morphometric analysis on tsetse fly wings.
 For more information please consult the data dryad.